-This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Washington County Sheriff's Office (WCSO), pursuant to which ICE delegates nominated, trained, certified, and authorized WCSO personnel to perform certain immigration enforcement functions as specified herein.
-It is the intent of the parties that these delegated authorities will enable the WCSO to identify and process immigration violators and conduct criminal investigations under ICE supervision, as detailed herein, within the confines of the WCSO's area of responsibility.
+This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Law Enforcement Agency (Whitfield County Board of Commissioners and Whitfield County Sheriff's Office ), pursuant to which ICE delegates nominated, trained, certified, and authorized Whitfield County Sheriff's Office (WCSO) personnel to perform certain immigration enforcement functions as specified herein.
+It is the intent of the parties that these delegated authorities will enable the WCSO to identify and process immigration violators and conduct criminal investigations under ICE supervision, as detailed herein, within the confines of the WCSO Area of Responsibility (AOR).
 The WCSO and ICE enter into this MOA in good faith and agree to abide by the terms and conditions contained herein.